Introduction to Process of Reverse Engineering

-- Information Examination: In order to get familiarity with the system, the information collected in the first step are studied.
+- Information Examination: To get familiarity with the system, the information collected in the first step is studied.

-- Functionality Recording: Structured language like decision table etc. are used to process the details of every module of the structure, charts in this step.
+- Functionality Recording: Structured language like decision table etc., are used to process every module of the structure and charts in this step.

-- Data Flow Recording: The information extracted in the third step and fourth step are used to derive the data flow diagrams to show the flow of data through the processes.
+- Data Flow Recording: The information extracted in the third step and fourth step are used to derive the data flow diagrams from showing the flow of data through the processes.

 - Control Flow Recording: Recording of the control structure of the software at a high level is done.